grafana/tempo/docs/tempo/website/configuration/azure.md

       - For a system-assigned managed identity, no additional configuration is required.
       - For a user-assigned managed identity, you'll need to set `user-assigned-id` to the client ID for the managed identity in the configuration file.

-## Azure Blocklist Polling
+## Azure blocklist polling

-If you are hosting Tempo on Azure two values may need to be tweaked to ensure consistently successful blocklist polling.
-If you are experiencing [this issue](https://stackoverflow.com/questions/12917857/the-specified-block-list-is-invalid-while-uploading-blobs-in-parallel/55902744#55902744) we would recommend to set `blocklist_poll_tenant_index_builders` to 1.
+If you are hosting Tempo on Azure, two values may need to be updated to ensure consistent successful blocklist polling.
+If you are experiencing [this issue](https://stackoverflow.com/questions/12917857/the-specified-block-list-is-invalid-while-uploading-blobs-in-parallel/55902744#55902744), we recommend to set `blocklist_poll_tenant_index_builders` to 1.

-Additionally if you are seeing DNS failures like the following you may want to try increasing `blocklist_poll_jitter_ms`.
+Additionally, if you are seeing DNS failures like the ones below, try increasing `blocklist_poll_jitter_ms`.
 Discussion [here](https://github.com/grafana/tempo/issues/1462).
 ```
 reading storage container: Head "https://tempoe**************.blob.core.windows.net/tempo/single-tenant/d8aafc48-5796-4221-ac0b-58e001d18515/meta.compacted.json?timeout=61": dial tcp: lookup tempoe**************.blob.core.windows.net on 10.0.0.10:53: dial udp 10.0.0.10:53: operation was canceled
 ```